1994 Brickyard 400: Second half

 On lap 95, Mike Chase and Dave Marcis crashed in turn 2, bringing out the caution.
 Under the yellow, Brett Bodine took on only two tires, which allowed him to re-enter the track with the lead.
 The field lined up for the restart with brothers Brett and Geoff Bodine first and second, respectively.
 Brett got the jump and led down the backstretch on lap 100.
 In turn three, Geoff nudged Brett's rear bumper, which caused Brett to become loose, and Geoff took the lead.
 In turn 4, however, Brett bumped Geoff in the rear bumper and spun him out in front of the entire field.
 Geoff hit the outside wall and collected Dale Jarrett.
 Other cars scrambled to avoid the crash, most of which emerged with only minor damage.
 After the crash, Geoff suggested Brett spun him out on purpose, attributing the move to "family problems" between the brothers.
 Brett later admitted he spun Geoff out on purpose, and the brothers feuded for nearly two years afterward.

 With Geoff Bodine out, the race came down to a battle between Jeff Gordon and Ernie Irvan, with Brett Bodine holding on to a strong top-five position.

 On lap 130, Geoff Brabham got high in turn 1 and hit the outside wall.
 Jimmy Hensley swerved to avoid him, but Brabham spun and smacked into the side of Hensley's car.
 Brabham was out of the race, but Hensley limped back to the pits with damaged fenders and flat tires.
 During the caution, the leaders made their final scheduled pit stops.
-Rusty Wallace's pit crew led by Buddy Parrott, executed a 15.9-second pit stop (considered lightning-fast at the time), and he came out of the pits with the lead.
+Rusty Wallace's Penske Racing South pit crew led by Buddy Parrott, executed a 15.9-second pit stop (considered lightning-fast at the time), and he came out of the pits with the lead.
 Jeff Gordon and Ernie Irvan came out second and third, respectively.
 The top five was rounded out by Brett Bodine and Bill Elliott.
 By that point in the race, Dale Earnhardt had worked all the way up to seventh place.

 The green flag came back out with 26 laps to go.
-Rusty Wallace held the lead going into turn one, but Jeff Gordon passed him going down the backstretch.
+Rusty Wallace's lead was short-lived.
+He held the lead going into turn one, but Jeff Gordon passed him going down the backstretch.
 The two ran side by side in turn four, down the main stretch, and into turn one again.
 Gordon finally got by, with Irvan now up to second.
 Wallace's chances for victory were dashed, and he slipped all the way back to 7th.